vita-student-projects/3D_Human_Pose_Estimation_group11/README.md

 # DLAV_3DHumanPose

 This work is mainly done based on the following github repo https://github.com/redrock303/HEMlets.
-The folder HEMlets is contains the code of the repo
+The folder HEMlets contains their code of the repo
 And following the two linked papers:
 HEMlets Pose: Learning Part-Centric Heatmap Triplets for Accurate 3D Human Pose Estimation